 - aquatic therapy

-- newest assistive technologies, including the Wilmington Robotic EXoskeleton (WREX)
+- assistive technologies, including the Wilmington Robotic EXoskeleton (WREX)

 Whatever kind of arthrogryposis your child has, know that at Nemours we do whatever it takes to give your child the very best, most compassionate treatment possible.
 We treat every child as we would our own — your child, our promise.